How to Get Monetized on YouTube

 With 500 subscribers and 3000 hours of watch time, creators can unlock this feature and monetize directly from their audience through three main avenues:

-• Channel memberships provide exclusive perks like loyalty badges and private streams to your fans, offering a customizable way to earn money on YouTube.
+• Channel memberships offer exclusive perks such as loyalty badges, custom emojis, and private live streams, generating a steady income from your most dedicated fans, offering a customizable way to earn money on YouTube.
 Prices for memberships can range from $0.99 to $100 per month.

 Read this post to learn more about Channel Memberships and how to qualify for them.